Major code AA5201

 Secondly, by supplementing technical training with a broad academic background in the traditional liberal arts areas, students are well prepared to pursue various various four-year degree options, some of which can provide the necessary academic background for graduate study in human service-related fields such as counseling or social work.
 The HST curriculum allows graduates to further their education by complete a bachelor's degree in communication, criminal justice, technical and applied studies (B.T.A.S. in a social service track) or in specialized studies with as few as two additional years of full-time study.
 Students are also encourage to progress to either a Master of Education degree majoring in counseling or a Master of Social Work degree.

-Occupational Outlook Handbook, qualified applicants should have little difficulty finding employment in many areas such as human service worker, case manager, chemical dependency counselor assistant, social work assistant, community support worker, mental health technician, prevention specialist, community outreach worker, life skills counselor, childrens advocacy worker, or gerontology aide.
+Graduates may find employment in areas such as human service worker, case manager, chemical dependency counselor assistant, social work assistant, community support worker, mental health technician, prevention specialist, community outreach worker, life skills counselor, childrens advocacy worker, or gerontology aide.
 The social service agencies in which our graduates may expect to find employment are too numerous to list (i.e., wide ranging from child protection services, mental retardation case management services, mental health centers, adoption and foster care services).
-Two examples of job growth within the next 10 years with the highest anticipated demand for workers outside of state or federally funded social service agencies are in the areas of chemical dependency counselors and gerontology workers.

 Program Learning Outcomes